ubc-library-rc/rdm/content/03_create_readme.md

 ## The Process of Creating a README

-Consider creating a README file at the start of your project and continually updating it, or at least preparing a README before your project goes public.
+Consider creating a README file at the start of your project, or at least preparing a README before your project goes public, and continually updating it.
 One README file can be made for a dataset or a set of files that are of the same or similar formatting, are duplicates, or have an organizational schema.
 If multiple READMEs are necessary, format them the same to maintain consistency.

 Place the README at the root directory of the project (check out our workshop on [directory structures](https://ubc-library-rc.github.io/rdm/content/04_directory_structures.html)) so it can be one of the first files people will look at.